cjacker/hv-serial-updi-programmer/README.md

 "

 "
-**igh voltage activation for UPDI is a simple pulse, rising from Vdd to the high-voltage threshold, and falling back to Vdd.
+**High voltage activation for UPDI is a simple pulse, rising from Vdd to the high-voltage threshold, and falling back to Vdd.
 Unlike some other high-voltage interfaces, the high-voltage source plays no part in the programming of memory, it is simply an activation mechanism for UPDI physical interface.**
 "

-That's to say, what we all need to do is sending a 12v pulse before any signal and then use it as normal UPDI, utilities already exists such as pyupdi can be used directly, and **does NOT need any code changes**.
+That's to say, what we all need to do is sending a 12v pulse before any other programming signals and then activate the UPDI pin and use it as normal UPDI, utilities such as pyupdi can be used directly **without any code changes**.

-Here is a simple solution works with my CH341 and ft2232 adapters:
+Here is a simple solution works with my CH341 and FT2232 adapters. the 12v pulse is sent entirely by hardware, as a result of the RTS handshaking line being asserted when the serial port is opened, and thus does not require any special support in the programming software.

 <img src="https://user-images.githubusercontent.com/1625340/173098226-afedbc52-d645-401d-8d91-6870c06b2dd6.png" width="60%"/>